heyitsjhu/iamjhu.github.io/blog/_posts/2016-07-27-an-objects-method-lookup-path.markdown

 tags: ruby
 ---

-In Ruby, when you send an object a message, that object then searches for a corresponding method to execute.
-The first method it finds matching the corresponding message it was sent is the method that gets executed.
+In Ruby, when you send a message to an object, that object searches a path, known as the method-lookup path, for a corresponding method to execute.
+The first method it finds matching the corresponding message it received is the method that gets executed.
 But where exactly does the object look and does it look in a particular order?

 ## Searching class and superclasses